Show warning messages

 Allow system time adjustments of up to xxx minutes

-This option is valid for all date checks for both demo mode and limited license.
-Protection code will allow changes in system time (turning the system clock back) for up to xxx minutes.
-Default max system time adjustment period is set to 60 minutes (1 hour) but it can be changed to any value between 1 an 9999 minutes.
+If this option is enabled, protection code will allow system clock changes within defined period of time (in minutes).
+Default system time adjustment period is set to 60 minutes (1 hour) but it can be changed to any value between 1 an 9999 minutes.
+Use this option to prevent license reset or error message about invalid system time in case of minor system clock adjustments.
 (Default status: OFF)

 Limit number of application instances